 There is yet one other area where I agree with conservatives: I believe that, before Fox News, most news programming leaned toward liberal.
 America needed more conservative voices.

 Having said that, I am not supportive of Fox News, for a simple reason: it’s not conservative.
 Or at least it’s not American conservative.

 Fox Ain’t Conservative

 But it is much more insulting to the democracy.
-That’s the reason that first protection of our Constitution is freedom of expression.
+The first protection in our Constitution is freedom of expression.
 But obviously, saying what we think is only important if we are also willing to listen.
-If we believe that inclusiveness and plurality are essential to our form of government – and they are – then disrespecting someone who disagrees is to also disrespecting democratic ideals.
+If we believe that inclusiveness and plurality are essential to our form of government – and they are – then disrespecting someone who disagrees is to also disrespects democratic ideals.

 That is the reason I reject Fox News.
 I sincerely want to hear intelligent discussion of conservative ideas and concerns.
 Instead I get rolled eyes, inyaface rejoinders, snickers, and other puerile bathroom behavior.
 I get a room of talking heads where everyone agrees, with only an occasional token dissenter who is shouted down after a few seconds.
 As I’ve noted before, if everyone thinks the same way, who’s thinking?

 This is why Fox News is not American conservative, because anger-mongering undermines democratic discourse, and democracy itself.
 For all of the complaints about other mainstream media being too liberal, at least the liberal news feigns respect for those with whom they disagree.

 There is nothing in conservatism that requires unprofessionalism.
 I have noted that I like to read George F. Will.
 I don’t often agree with him, but I want to hear what he has to say, because it often gives me something to think about.
 Sometimes he even changes my mind.